Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Detail of the algorithms

+In pFedLoRU, the communication between the server and clients involves only the low-rank matrices $\bm{A}^{(k)}$ and $\bm{B}^{(k)}$, which substantially reduces communication overhead.
 In practice, since the global model incorporates general knowledge from the all clients' dataset, and the personalized model is essentially a fine-tuned version of the global model, we typically assign higher ranks to $\bm{A}^{(k)}$ and $\bm{B}^{(k)}$.
 Additionally, although we use the same rank for $\bm{L}^{(k)}$ and $\bm{U}^{(k)}$ across all clients in our experiments, each client can, in practice, use different ranks based on the complexity and size of their local dataset.
 It is also noteworthy that different ranks for $\bm{A}^{(k)}$ and $\bm{B}^{(k)}$ can be employed by integrating pFedLoRU and mFedLoRU.